Back to Rendering Lectures

 • Why radiometry is the right language for light transport.

-• The relationship between flux, irradiance, and radiance.
+• The relationship between flux, irradiance, and radiance (see eq.irradiance and eq.radiance).

 • How these quantities appear in rendering equations.